 Keeanga-Yamahtta Taylor writes and speaks on Black politics, social movements, and racial inequality in the United States.

-She is the author of From #BlackLivesMatter to Black Liberation, which won the Lannan Cultural Freedom Award for an Especially Notable Book in 2016.
-She is also the editor of How We Get Free: Black Feminism and the Combahee River Collective, which won the Lambda Literary Award for LGBTQ nonfiction in 2018.
+Her earlier book From #BlackLivesMatter to Black Liberation won the Lannan Cultural Freedom Award for an Especially Notable Book in 2016.
+She is also editor of How We Get Free: Black Feminism and the Combahee River Collective, which won the Lambda Literary Award for LGBQT nonfiction in 2018.

-Taylor is a widely sought public speaker and writer.
-In 2016, she was named one that one hundred most influential African Americans in the United States by The Root.
-She has been appointed as a Distinguished Lecturer for the Organization of American Historians for 2018-2019, and the Charles H. McIlwain University Preceptor at Princeton University for 2018-2021.
+In 2016, she was named one of the hundred most influential African Americans in the United States by The Root.
+In 2018 Essence Magazine named her among the top one hundred “change makers” in the county.
+She has been appointed as a Distinguished Lecturer for the Organization of American Historians by the Organization of American Historians.